 The Grievance Protocol describes the process to be followed when there is a grievance or conflict between two or more members of the Anglican Diocese of Newcastle.

-The Anglican Diocese of Newcastle recognises that from time to time there may be a grievance or conflict between two or more members of the Diocese.
+Newcastle Anglican recognises that from time to time there may be a grievance or conflict between members of the Diocese.

-The Diocese has established a process to assist those members of the church move towards reconciliation with one another at the earliest opportunity and finds ways to resolve their dispute or find ways of sustainably living with an ongoing disagreement.
+The Diocese has established a process to assist those members of the church move toward reconciliation with one another at the earliest opportunity and help them find ways to resolve their disputes or live sustainably with ongoing disagreements.

 The process provides for the involvement of other Christian leaders including the Bishop when the conflict cannot be resolved.
-Where the Bishop is required to make a formal determination, that decision is final.
+That decision is final when the Bishop is required to make a formal determination.

-The protocol builds on the principles in the Code of Good Behaviour called Being Together where every member of the church undertakes to accept responsibility for their part in a conflict and to play their part in resolving a conflict.
+The protocol builds on the principles in the Code of Good Behaviour, Being Together where every member of the church accepts responsibility for their part in a conflict and plays their part in resolving a conflict.